 If data breaches aren’t shocking enough for you, you can’t help but ignore New Zealand’s Privacy Act that allows law enforcement agencies to unethically obtain personal information of citizens from banks, internet service providers and phone companies without requiring search warrants.

-This is exactly why we recommend always accessing the web through reliable VPNs.
+This is exactly why we recommend always accessing the web through reliable VPNs instead of VPN free options.
 Since free VPNs aren’t always the best option due to malicious data hoarding and limited features, we only recommend using the VPNs we’ve personally tried and tested.

 5 Best Free VPNs for New Zealand

-To ensure you get the best possible experience when using free VPNs in NZ, we’ll kick off this list with Surfshark that offers a 7-days free trial along with extensive 30-days money-back guarantees.
+To ensure you get the best possible experience when using free VPNs in NZ, we’ll kick off this list with Surfshark that offers a 7-days free trial along with extensive 30-days money-back guarantees, and then we’ll move on to other best free VPN NZ.

 #1- Surfshark (Top recommendation)